 SafeGraph does not have an SDK or any software available in app stores.

 One of SafeGraph’s core values is ensuring data is not hoarded by a few companies or individuals.
 We believe data should be open to all who need or want to use it to power innovation and make the world better.
 Even before our product strategy pivot in 2018, this commitment to data accessibility has been a core pillar of SafeGraph.

 We strive to provide an environment where data scientists, academics, and businesses can work together using location data to create new insights.
-Our community of over 15,000 data scientists collaborate on innovative ways to use location data for the betterment of society and improvements to business strategies.

 At SafeGraph, we recognize that we’re just an ingredient in the larger solutions our clients are powering with data.
 To protect the integrity of those solutions and the decisions made from them, our number one priority is to be a trusted partner they can rely on.
 Our commitment to transparency builds trust among our users, and increases the usability and accessibility of our data, ultimately democratizing the use of reliable geospatial data for critical problem solving.
 These values will always be front and center in our strategy as we continue to grow.